-If you’ve been reading Hello Glow for a while, you probably noticed we’re fans of multi-purpose ingredients, low-waste, and healthy eats.
+If you’ve been reading Hello Glow for a while, you are certainly aware that we’re fans of multi-purpose ingredients, low-waste, and healthy eats.
 And if all of those things combined translate to food on the face, then so be it!

 We’ve been known to throw on a face mask while sipping on a smoothie that has some of the same ingredients.
 Because, truth be told, many basic pantry staples are not only great on the skin, but also beauty-boosting when ingested!
 These are some of our faves.